-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 12.
+"I/O Ports with Peripheral Pin Select (PPS)" (DS39711) in the "PIC24F Family Reference Manual" for more information.

-All of the device pins (except VDD, Vss, MCLR and OSC1/CLKI) are shared between the peripherals and the parallel I/O ports.
+All of the device pins (except VDD, VSS, MCLR and OSC1/CLKI) are shared between the peripherals and the parallel I/O ports.
 All I/O input ports feature Schmitt Trigger inputs for improved noise immunity.